Maxkodehode/Untitled-Folder/Psudocode.md

 I need to check if there are files with the same name in the sub-directory, if there is i need to add, int i = 1; i++ fileName +"(" + (i) + ")"; fileName(i)

+Rename files with date and remove invalid whitespace